algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-06-24

+## EEPROMLayout

+The past few days, I've been working on a replacement for the `EEPROM-Settings` plugin, one that is more modern, more efficient, and more reliable.
+The idea of `EEPROM-Settings` was that we have a checksum and a version, and the firmware can adapt and perhaps automatically migrate.
+But we didn't make that easy.
+The layout was also hard to discover, because plugins could request slices on their own, without the user knowing, making the plugin a bit unreliable.

+So with the new system, I had a few goals in mind:

+* No headers or anything like that.
+One can still build upon this foundation and have them, if they want to, but it will not be enforced.
+* As a consequence, the full EEPROM is available for the user.
+* Use a `KALEIDOSCOPE_INIT_PLUGINS`-like system to set the layout. `KALEIDOSCOPE_EEPROM_LAYOUT(...)`, for example.
+* The `EEPROM-Keymap` plugin should allow the user to set how many layers they want to store in EEPROM.
+Likewise for `Colormap`.
+* Both plugins mentioned above should come with sensible defaults.
+* The layout should - preferably - be computed at compile-time.
+* We need to be able to dump the layout from a Focus hook: not just the ranges, but the plugins they belong to aswell.

 # 2018-06-19

 * Posted a [User visible / major breaking changes coming in Kaleidoscope][forum:user-visible-changes] thread on the forums.